ga-wdi-lessons/rails-api/readme.md

 How do we usually test this functionality in the browser?
 A form!

 But for this lesson, we're going to continue using Postman.
 Here's how you do it...
-  1. Enter url: `localhost:3000/grumbles`
+  1. Enter url: `localhost:3000/grumbles.json`
   2. Method: POST
-  3. Under the "Headers" tab, add a `Content-Type` key with a value of `application/json`
+  3. Under the "Headers" tab in the request section, add a `Content-Type` key with a value of `application/json`
-  3. Add your Grumble data to "Request Body".
+  3. Add your Grumble data to "Body".
     ```json
     {
       "grumble": {